liquinlab/elm-smile/docs/styling/styleoverview.md

 experiments [here](/styling/darkmode). (_Dark mode is of course optional and only makes sense for some research questions._)

+## UIKit Layouts

+Smile provides a number of layouts to help you structure your Views.
+We describe how to use layouts in your experiments [here](/styling/layouts).
+This can help you save time and ensure that your Views are consistent and easy to understand.

 ## UIKit Components

 Smile provides a number of built in components to help you style your experiments.
 We describe how to use these components in your experiments [here](/styling/uikit).
 These components build upon Radix UI and Shadcn-Vue which provides high levels of accessibility and design consistency.

-## Layouts

-Smile provides a number of layouts to help you structure your Views.
-We describe how to use layouts in your experiments [here](/styling/layouts).
-This can help you save time and ensure that your Views are consistent and easy to understand.

 ## Icons